ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 it?

-Most answers would be they rarely leave grades and when they do its because of extreme events such as complains or over the top experience.
-Applying this logic, it make sense to see high density on either side of grade scale.

-Looking at the distribution, it wont be wise to try a model grades directly, especially that this is my first time.
-Rather, if we can turn this into a classification problem where we split the grades in to bad or good rating.
+Most answers would be they rarely leave grades and when they do its because of extreme events such as complains or over the top satisfaction.
+Applying this logic, it make sense to see high density on either side of grade scale (i.e people often only rate 0 or 10.
+Looking at the distribution, it wont be wise to model the grades directly, especially that this is my first time.
+Rather it would be better if we can turn this into a classification problem where we split the grades into bad or good rating.
 Let’s say that a rating below 7 is bad.

 ``` r
 reviews_parsed <- user_reviews %>%